Supervision of Foster Carers

 Role of the Supervising Social Worker Procedure

 AMENDMENTThis chapter was updated in December 2019 to reflect in more detail the foster carer's role and responsibilities with respect to Fostering National Minimum Standards - Notification of Significant Events (see Section 1, Introduction) and relevant aspects of Schedule 6 The Fostering Services (England) Regulations 2011, (see Section 2, Planned Supervision Visits).
-This policy was reviewed and refreshed where required in December 2020.
+This policy was reviewed and refreshed where required in December 2020.1.
+Introduction

 Foster carers benefit from professional and supportive relationships with the Fostering Service, which help them to provide high-quality care.